-This river was once flanked by the "big woods" - a thick forest of maple, basswood, elm, and other hardwoods.
-Today the river is bordered by agriculture, prairie and hardwood vegetation.
+The river flows southeast from Lake Koronis for about 125 miles to the Mississippi River at Dayton.
+The roughly 40 mile stretch from upstream of Rockford to the Mississippi is generally the best for canoeing.
+Once flanked by a thick forest of maple, basswood, elm, and other hardwoods, the river is now bordered by agriculture, prairie and hardwood vegetation.
 This river is generally smooth, with a few class I rapids in the Forest City area.
-About rapids classes.

 Local contact and map